 The new work contributes to growing knowledge gained from patients who are no longer addicted to nicotine after experiencing a brain lesion, such as a stroke.

-“By looking beyond individual brain regions and, instead, at the brain circuit, we have found targets for addiction remission and are eager to rigorously test them through clinical trials,” said Michael D. Fox at Brigham and Women's.
+“By looking beyond individual brain regions and, instead, at the brain circuit, we have found targets for addiction remission and are eager to rigorously test them through clinical trials,” said Michael D. Fox, HMS associate professor of neurology at Brigham and Women's.